Antoinehoff/gyacomo/README.md

 # Changelog

+3. HeLaZ 3D

+//	3.1 (WIP) Implementation of mirror force and test for linear ZF damping

+	3.0 HeLaZ is now 3D and works like HeLaZ 2D if Nz = 1, the axis were renamed (r,z) -> (x,y,z) and now the parallel direction is ez.
+All arrays have been extended, diagnostics and analysis too.
+The linear coefficients are now precomputed with lin_coeff_and_geometry routines.

 2. MPI parallel version

 	2.7 Versatile interpolation of kperp for the cosolver matrices and corrections done on DGGK